circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 ## Pre-installed Tools

-All convenience images have been extended with additional tools, installed with `apt-get`
+All convenience images have been extended with additional tools, installed with `apt-get`:

 - `bzip2`
 - `ca-certificates`